szilvia-csernus/expense-app/README.md

     # un-comment this if you want to use the the local Sqlite3 database.
     # SQLITE3=True

-    # This setting to be used if SQLITE3=True is commented out
+    # This setting is used if SQLITE3=True is commented out
     DATABASE_URL=postgres://<username>:<password>@<host>/<dbname>

     CLOUDINARY_URL=my-cloudinary-url